Society of Dance History Scholars

 Awards Announcement — November, 2013

 The Society of Dance History Scholars is pleased to announce awards for November, 2013.
 These prestigious awards support the work of dance scholars at various stages of their careers.
-The Selma Jeanne Cohen, Gertrude Lippincott, and de la Torre Bueno Prizes® will be awarded on November 15, 2013 at a special joint conference (co-produced with CORD, The Congress on Research in Dance), “Decentering Dance Studies: Moving in New Global Orders,” in Riverside, California, November.
+The Selma Jeanne Cohen, Gertrude Lippincott, and the de la Torre Bueno Prizes® will be awarded on November 15, 2013 at a special joint conference (co-produced with CORD, The Congress on Research in Dance), “Decentering Dance Studies: Moving in New Global Orders,” in Riverside, California, November.
 The Selma Jeanne Cohen and Graduate Student Travel Awards were also presented earlier this year during the conference, “Dance ACTIions—Traditions and Transformations,” held June 8–11, 2013, in collaboration with NOFOD (Nordic Forum for Dance Research) in Trondheim, Norway.

 Rachel Carrico, Sinibaldo De Rosa, and Mique’l Dangeli are awarded the November, 2013 Selma Jeanne Cohen awards, with an Honorable Mention going to Priya Thomas.
 This award is of special significance as it recognizes outstanding English-language papers by graduate students who demonstrate excellence in dance scholarship.
 Named in recognition of Selma Jeanne Cohen’s great contributions to dance history, SDHS inaugurated an award in her name at the 1995 conference to encourage graduate student involvement in SDHS and the larger dance studies community.
 This award includes an invitation to present a paper at the 2013 conference, waiver of the registration fee for that conference, and a grant to help defray costs of attending the conference.
 Awards are based on the originality of the research, the rigor of the argument, and the clarity of the writing.
 The award committee members were Yolonda Denise Covington, MJ.
 Thompson, and Rachmi Diyah Larasati, chair.